Is playing fetch bad for my dog?

 Alternatives to playing fetch for your dog

-In good news, there are many alternatives to playing fetch that have a much more beneficial impact on your dog’s body and mental state.
-These games get your dog engaging in other behaviours, such as sniffing, which help them relax, rather than get them amped up.
+In good news, there are many alternatives to playing fetch that have a beneficial impact on your dog’s body and mental state.
+These games get your dog engaging in other behaviours, such as sniffing, which help them relax.

 What next?